Mano Murthy

 Mano Murthy is an Indian musician and composer in the Kannada film industry.
-His is best known for his songs in Mungaru Male, one of the biggest hits in the Kannada industry.
+He is best known for his songs in Mungaru Male, one of the biggest hits in the Kannada industry.

 Before moving onto becoming a composer, he was an entrepreneur, having co-founded three companies in California.
 He was a programmer in Microsoft.
 His latest venture, an IP security provider called Allegro Systems, was acquired by Cisco Systems.